 - Leave to cool completely in the tin, before removing ready to decorate.

 - Beat the butter until soft with the vanilla extract.

-- Gradually add the icing sugar and a little milk until you have a light, smooth butter frosting.
+- Gradually add the icing sugar (sifted) and a little milk until you have a light, smooth butter frosting.

 - Place the chopped chocolate in a heat-proof bowl.

-- Pour the cream over the chocolate, leave to sit for a couple of minutes and the stir until the chocolate is melted and the ganache is liquid and smooth.
+- Pour the cream over the chocolate and prod the chocolate below the liquid line.
+Leave to sit for a couple of minutes and then gently stir until the chocolate is melted and the ganache is liquid and smooth.

-- When the ganache has thickened to spreading consistency, spoon some onto the top of the cake and spread to the edges inside the cigarillos.
+- When the ganache has thickened to spreading consistency, spoon some onto the top of the cake and spread carefully to the edges inside the cigarillos.

 - Gently heat the remaining ganache over a bowl of steaming water to loosen and drizzle over the fruit.